andrewcooke/choochoo/docs/getting-started.md

 (if you are using source you may need to type `dev/ch2` instead of `ch2` - I'll assume that's obvious from now on).

+## User Interface

-You can see what that implies by starting the diary:
+You can see what the default config provides by starting the diary

     > ch2 diary

 which will display today's entry.
 To quit the diary, type `alt-Q`.
 To quit without saving changes, type `alt-X`.

+Alternatively, to use the new web interface, start the server:

+    > ch2 web start

-### Going Deeper
+## Going Deeper

 Choochoo is very flexible.
 You can configure it however you want.
 Unfortunately, the process for doing this is rather low-level and